geek2gether/Apache-Guacamole-Theme/README.md

 # Apache-Guacamole-Theme

+The geek2gether-theme.jar file is a container type file like a .zip archive, which means it contains files.
+You should be able to use archive manager programs like 7-zip to open the .jar file and view/edit the files contained within it.

+The internal file structure is basically:

+css  -> contians the custom css file.
+Use this file to customize css. html  -> contains custom html file, header.html which adss the header on the login page.
+(Can be removed if not needed.) images  -> contains the logo file. logo file as .png, replace the template logo with your custom logo. translations  -> en.json (file) and other language files as needed. guac-manifest.json file which ties all the parts together so Guacamole knows what to use.

 To use my theme, follow the steps below:

 Step 1: clone or download the plugin geek2gether-theme.jar to your guacamole